SteCodez/the-big-quiz-challenge/README.md

 ---
 ---

-## General Info
+## General Info and purpose of project
 ***
----

 * The purpose of this site is to make a fun but challanging quiz application using HTML, CSS and JavaScript.
 * I followed multiple tutorials in preperation for this and created this project through a tutorial as well as others 4 times before having my own shot at it.
 * Even though I followed a tutorial I physically typed every single letter of code myself and can now say I have a good understanding of the what/why in the code and feel I have developed a much better understanding of JavaScript as a whole.
 * I genuinely struggled throughout this section of the course but after completing this project over and over again I can say with confidence I am happy with the progression of my JavaScript although a lot of extra work is to be done to be at a level where I could create this app on my own.
 * The bulk of the styling is based on a tutorial but I had to customize it with my own media queries as they were not present and added my own flare on the style itself.
-* Overall I am extremely comfortable with CSS and HTML, I find them very straightforward and easy to use so I felt.
-* The JavaScript tutorial owner is a YouTuber named Brian Design, the vast majority of the code was created and can only be credited to him.

 ---
 ## User Stories